PrakashChoure2002/support.eventyay.com/marketing-analytics/How-to-include-images-in-event-details.md

 ![Adding Images](/images/How-to-include-images-in-event-details-3.png)

-5. Scoll down to the bottom of the page and click **Publish** to save your changes.
+5. Scroll down to the bottom of the page and click **Publish** to save your changes.

 ![Adding Images](/images/How-to-include-images-in-event-details-4.png)